kavita07/WKAutomationExercise/README.md

 6. npm run test

+    wait for terminal to show you execution
-    (this command will execute all positive and negative cases) allure-result folder will be generated
+   (this command will execute all positive and negative cases)
+    allure-result folder will be generated

     REPORTING

-7. npm run report
+8. npm run report

     (this command will generate allure report with graprhical represetation and BDD scenrios and all steps mentioned) if any error while publishing report then follow step no 8

-8. allure report configuration open cmd where you chrome.exe is and then run below command C:\Program Files (x86)\Google\Chrome\Application>chrome.exe --allow-file-access-from-files
+9. allure report configuration open cmd where you chrome.exe is and then run below command C:\Program Files (x86)\Google\Chrome\Application>chrome.exe --allow-file-access-from-files

-9. follow step 7 , you will allure report ->
+10. follow step 7 , you will allure report ->
     click on show all button and click on order to see test sequestially
     1. click on suite tab
     2. click on scenari